Animal Kinship Ministry is a service and outreach group at Unity of Houston.

 Our mission is to embody and promote an ever-deepening sense of oneness with all animals through acts of service, education, and support within the greater Houston community.
 We believe in promoting empathy, kindness and compassion to embrace all living creatures with love and respect.

 Service and Education

-- Being an information source for resources: Greater Houston area shelters, wildlife rescue and rehabilitation organizations, affordable spay, neutering and pet wellness services, how to report animal cruelty and injured animals (*Resources list available at UnityHouston.org—Animal Kinship page
+- Being an information source for resources, including: Greater Houston area shelters; wildlife rescue and rehabilitation organizations; affordable spay, neuter, and pet wellness services; how to report animal cruelty and injured animals (links to area resources are provided below)

 PET FOOD DONATIONS

-Please consider donating pet food on the last Sunday of each month.
-There will be a red collection bin near the Volunteer Sign Up table.
-Your donations of non-perishable pet food and supplies is greatly appreciated.
-It will go to animal shelters in need.
+- Please consider donating pet food on the last Sunday of each month.
+There will be a collection bin near our AKM table, either inside the lobby of the church or outside, typically in the covered drive next to the courtyard.
+Your donations of non-perishable pet food and supplies are greatly appreciated.
+They will go to Interfaith Ministries for Greater Houston’s AniMeals program or to area animal shelters in need.

 DOGS AT CHURCH